 Accidents are common in the United States, taking the third leading spot for deaths in the country.
 As with all accidents, there are medical bills to pay, hospital costs to cover, and emotional costs to compensate you.

 And it is always better to let the insurance companies compensate you for the damages rather than you shouldering it yourself.

-Some victims deserve their insurance benefits, however, an insurance company will try its level best to use the law or even unfair practices to avoid giving insurance benefits to their clients.
-The more compensation cases they process, the lower the insurance company’s profits, and this does not work in their best interest at all.
+Some victims deserve their insurance benefits.
+However, an insurance company will try its level best to use the law or even unfair practices to avoid giving insurance benefits to their clients.
+The more compensation cases they process, the lower the insurance company’s profits, which does not work in their best interest.